-- (2) The appeal must be started by giving written notice of appeal to the appeal body and the computer games classification officer. - (3) The notice of appeal must state fully the grounds of appeal and the facts relied on. - (4) The appeal body must- - (a) affirm the decision appealed against; or - (b) vary the decision appealed against; or - (c) revoke the decision and substitute an alternative decision. - (5) For the appeal, the appeal body may exercise all the powers of the computer games classification officer.
+- (1) This section applies to an appeal to the appeal body under section 8 or section 60. - (2) The appeal must be started by giving written notice of appeal to the appeal body and the computer games classification officer. - (3) The notice of appeal must state fully the grounds of appeal and the facts relied on. - (4) The appeal body must- - (a) affirm the decision appealed against; or - (b) vary the decision appealed against; or - (c) revoke the decision and substitute an alternative decision. - (5) For the appeal, the appeal body may exercise all the powers of the computer games classification officer.

-Evidentiary provisions
+62 Evidentiary provisions

-- 62.(1) This section applies to a proceeding under this Act. - (2) The appointment or power of the computer games classification officer, the officer's delegate and an inspector must be presumed unless a party, by reasonable notice, requires proof of- - (a) the appointment; or - (b) the power to do anything under this Act. - (3) A signature purporting to be the signature of the computer games classification officer is evidence of the signature it purports to be. - (4) A certificate purporting to be signed by the computer games classification officer and stating any of the following matters is evidence of the matter- - (a) a stated computer game has been classified (and stating the classification); - (b) a computer game has not been classified;
+- (1) This section applies to a proceeding under this Act. - (2) The appointment or power of the computer games classification officer, the officer's delegate and an inspector must be presumed unless a party, by reasonable notice, requires proof of- - (a) the appointment; or - (b) the power to do anything under this Act. - (3) A signature purporting to be the signature of the computer games classification officer is evidence of the signature it purports to be.

-8 Section 8 (Appeal to appeal body against classification of, or refusal to approve classification of computer game)
+Section 8 (Appeal to appeal body against classification of computer game)

-- (c) a computer game would, if classified, be classified (and stating the classification) and, if it would be classified RC, stating whether or not it is a child abuse computer game; - (d) an advertisement for a computer game has been approved or has been refused approval.
+- (4) A certificate purporting to be signed by the computer games classification officer and stating any of the following matters is evidence of the matter- - (a) a stated computer game has been classified (and stating the classification); - (b) a computer game has not been classified; - (c) a computer game would, if classified, be classified (and stating the classification) and, if it would be classified RC, stating whether or not it is a child abuse computer game; - (d) an advertisement for a computer game has been approved or has been refused approval.

-Indictable offences and summary offences
+63 Indictable offences and summary offences

-- 63.(1) An offence against section 289 or against another provision of this Act involving a child abuse computer game is punishable on indictment. - (2) Any other offence against this Act is punishable summarily. - (3) An indictable offence against this Act may be heard and decided summarily at the defendant's election. - (4) A complaint under the Justices Act 1886 for a summary offence against this Act may be made only by- - (a) the computer games classification officer; or - (b) someone else with the Minister's written authority.
+- (1) An offence against section 28 or against another provision of this Act involving a child abuse computer game is punishable on indictment. - (2) Any other offence against this Act is punishable summarily. - (3) An indictable offence against this Act may be heard and decided summarily at the defendant's election. - (4) A complaint under the Justices Act 1886 for a summary offence against this Act may be made only by- - (a) the computer games classification officer; or - (b) someone else with the Minister's written authority.

-Forfeiture
+64 Forfeiture

-- 64.(1) On the conviction of a person for an offence against this Act, the court may order the forfeiture to the State of- - (a) anything (including a computer or computer game) used to commit the offence; or - (b) anything else, the subject of the offence. - (2) The court may make the order- - (a) whether or not the thing has been seized; and - (b) if the thing has been seized-whether or not the thing has been returned to its owner. - (3) The court may make an order to enforce the forfeiture that it considers appropriate.
+- (1) On the conviction of a person for an offence against this Act, the court may order the forfeiture to the State of- - (a) anything (including a computer or computer game) used to commit the offence; or - (b) anything else, the subject of the offence. - (2) The court may make the order-

-9 Section 28 (Obtaining minor for objectionable computer game)
+Section 28 (Obtaining minor for objectionable computer game)